-Ratanak beach in Sihanoukville is one of the few beaches that not many people know about.
+Ratanak beach in Sihanoukville is one of the few Cambodian beaches that not many people know about.
 I was travelling for 12 days in Cambodia for my birthday and had actually stumbled upon this hidden gem in Sihanoukville.
-This small, white-sand beach lies at the western-most tip of the city from where you can get a direct view of the Kaoh Poah Island which is also known as the Snake Island.
+This small, white-sand beach lies at the westernmost tip of the city from where you can get a direct view of Kaoh Poah Island which is also known as Snake Island.

-Despite the southern mainland beaches ranging from ‘leaving a lot to desired’ (i.e. Sihanoukville beaches) to ‘nice, but not for long’ (i.e Otres beaches), it’s only a short boat ride to some stunningly beautiful islands.
+Despite the southern mainland beaches ‘leaving a lot to desired it’s only a short boat ride to some stunningly beautiful islands.

-Always popular, but more so with the demise of Sihanoukville, the southern islands are still well worth a visit.
+Always popular, but more so with the demise of Sihanoukville and Otres, the southern islands are still well worth a visit.
 You’ll be spoilt for choice and which you choose to visit will depend on what you’re looking to get out of your island and beach break.

 Koh Rong Island

-About 1hour by high-speed ferry from Sihanoukville, Koh Rong Island has, over the years, earnt the reputation of being the party island of Cambodia.
-Whilst this is certainly true for the lively area of Koh Touchthere are plenty of other chilled, relaxing and beautiful spots choose from.
+About 1 hour by high-speed ferry from Sihanoukville, Koh Rong Island has, over the years, earned the reputation of being the party island of Cambodia.
+Whilst this is certainly true for the lively area of Koh Touch there are plenty of other chilled, relaxing and beautiful spots to choose from.
 Here’s the low down on the wide range of options for a stay on Koh Rong Island.